-PSE credentials below a bachelor’s level degree that were obtained in another province had higher unemployment rates than credentials obtained in Nova Scotia.
-However, PSE credentials higher than a bachelor level degree obtained in Nova Scotia had higher unemployment rates.
+PSE credentials below a bachelor’s level degree that were taken in another province had higher unemployment rates than credentials taken in Nova Scotia.
+However, PSE credentials higher than a bachelor level degree taken in Nova Scotia had higher unemployment rates.

-The largest positive difference in unemployment rates between PSE credentials obtained in and outside Nova Scotia was between those with a degree in medicine, dentistry, veterinary medicine or optometry obtained outside of NS.
-Generally, this means in 2016, finding a job was easier for those who obtained a degree in medicine, dentistry, veterinary medicine or optometry in Nova Scotia compared to those that obtained it outside Nova Scotia.
+The largest positive difference in unemployment rates between PSE credentials taken in and outside Nova Scotia was between those with a degree in medicine, dentistry, veterinary medicine, or optometry taken outside of NS.
+Generally, this means in 2016, finding a job was easier for those with a degree in medicine, dentistry, veterinary medicine, or optometry in Nova Scotia compared to those that gained it outside Nova Scotia.

-The seasonally adjusted number of Nova Scotians receiving regular Employment Insurance benefits has been falling steadily since December 2009.
-2013 experienced the greatest fall in the number of EI beneficiaries in NS, falling 10% that year and then decreasing by another 7% in 2014.
+The seasonally adjusted number of Nova Scotians receiving regular Employment Insurance benefits has been falling steadily since January 2012.
+The greatest fall in the number of EI beneficiaries in NS was in 2013, falling 10% that year and then decreasing by another 7% in 2014.
 In September 2014 Nova Scotia had its lowest number of regular beneficiaries.
 2015 saw an increase in EI beneficiaries of 7% and held steady at that level and increased slightly in 2017.
 In July 2019 the number of EI beneficiaries reaching its lowest level in 20 years.